Feeling Invalidated By Your Partner?

 You: “She’s just a drama queen.
 Forget about it.
 You should make plans with some of your other friends.
 I’ll see if Jenny and Phil want to come over on Friday.”

-There are so, so many ways to invalidate someone.
+Good times, right?
+Yes, there are so, so many ways to invalidate someone.
+This is just a small sample of the many ways, shapes and forms emotional invalidation shows up in relationships.
+There are many more.
 Not sure what kind of invalidator you might be?
 Ask your partner.
 I’m sure they’d be happy to tell you.

 Step Two: Understand The Importance of Validation

 While the first step in learning how to stop accidentally invalidating your partner is to figure out what kinds of invalidation you are prone to, the second step is to learn what it means to be validating and why it’s so important.